List of unproduced films based on DC Comics imprints: Death: The High Cost of Living film

 Since the late 1990s, a film based on Death: The High Cost of Living, to be called Death and Me, was under production at New Line Cinema.
-Neil Gaiman wrote the screenplay, and also was attached to direct, with Guillermo del Toro as executive producer.
+Neil Gaiman wrote the screenplay and was also attached to direct, with Guillermo del Toro as executive producer.
 Gaiman spent several days on the set of del Toro's film Hellboy II: The Golden Army to get pointers on how to direct.
 Other than two additional scenes at the beginning (set in a Tibetan monastery and Alaska), and a move from New York City to London for the main setting, the screenplay was relatively unchanged from the comic script.
 After being in development hell for several years, work on it was renewed in 2007, but quickly derailed again due to the WGA strikes.
 According to Gaiman, the studio "may still be New Line, but Warner Independent is keen on it too".
 Shia LaBeouf may have had a role in the film, possibly as the lead character Sexton, due to his help in trying to get the film developed.
 Gaiman later said in October 2010 that DC and Warner Bros. closed down work on the film and it was unclear if they would start it up again.

-V for Vendetta TV series
+Channel 4's V for Vendetta TV series

 In October 2017, Channel 4 was developing a television series based on V for Vendetta.
-Since then, there has been no further announcements, falling in development hell.
+Since then, there has been no further announcements, until a television adaptation was set up at HBO instead with Pete Jackson writing the series with James Gunn, Peter Safran, Ben Stephenson executive producing and Leanne Klein producing the series.